-Contrave is a prescription weight loss pill that's approved for use in the U.S. by the Food and Drug Administration (FDA) for overweight and obese adults above a Body Mass Index (BMI) level of 27.
+Contrave is a prescription weight loss pill that's approved for use in the US by the Food and Drug Administration (FDA).

 The generic name for the drug is naltrexone HCL/bupropion HCL and we'll use these terms interchangeably throughout this article as they refer to the same active drug ingredient(s).

 But is Contrave proven in research studies to cause weight loss?
 And if so, how much?
 Does the drug cause side effects?
 And how do real users rate and describe the effects of Contrave?

 In this article we’ll answer all of these questions and more, as we analyze medical studies on Contrave to determine whether or not the drug causes weight loss, and to what degree.